The shareholder of a Georgian subsidiary

 .
 There are a few steps to complete when opening this type of company, starting with choosing the right and available

 business name (followed by the abbreviation LLC), opening a bank account and registering the limited liability company.

 This type of company

 has at least one shareholder and it may be formed by appointing a single director.
-In the case of a subsidiary
+The main shareholder of a subsidiary

-, the foreign parent company is the main shareholder.
+will be its foreign parent company.
 The liability of the shareholders is limited to the amount of their contributions to the

 share capital, this being one of the main reasons foreign businessmen choose to

 The most important documents that need to be provided when opening a subsidiary